mizuki-nana/coreVM/docs/source/reference.rst

   `make`

-  This builds the following main binaries:
+  This builds the following binaries:

   ===================  ==========================================
         Binary                        Description